plausible/docs/docs/integration-guides.md

 Note that you cannot use Google Tag Manager if you want to track a subfolder.
 Only naked domain (yoursite.com) or subdomain (subdomain.yoursite.com) will work as the data-domain attribute while a subfolder (yoursite.com/subfolder) will not.

+## Google AMP Pages

+To track Google AMP pages with Plausible, you need to declare an AMP-analytics object on your AMP pages.
+[See the instructions here](https://github.com/plausible/analytics/discussions/220#discussioncomment-904022).

 ## GatsbyJS

 [GatsbyJS](https://www.gatsbyjs.org/packages/gatsby-plugin-plausible/): A Gatsby plugin for adding Plausible Analytics to your Gatsby site.
 Built and maintained by Curtis Cummings of [https://aquil.io/](https://aquil.io/).